Escort Booking advice

 Why must clients screen?

-If they don’t ask for proof of ID – Be wary of scammers, LE.
+If they don’t ask for proof of ID – Be wary of Scammers & Law Enforcement.

-A provider can/will refuse your business on any grounds, it could be as simple as they don’t like the “vibe” they’re getting from you – Don’t take it personally.
+A provider can/will refuse your business on any grounds, it could be as simple as they don’t like the “vibe” they’re getting from you, they don’t specialize in the services you require, or you may even remind them of someone – Don’t take it personally, don’t lose your cool.

 Meeting for coffee/food in public IS NOT screening.